biraj21/llm-server-from-scratch/README.md

 # LLM Serving from Scratch

-FastAPI server for Google's Gemma-3-270M model with streaming support.
+FastAPI server for Google's Gemma 3 270M model with streaming support.

+> [!NOTE]
+> This project is a learning experiment and is not intended for production use.

 ## Setup